 4. Katherine Howe, 1977 -

-Most of Katherine Howe’s works in the gothic suspense genre are based on historical information about universal reality and beliefs.
-For instance, her debut novel, The Physick Book of Deliverance, published in 2009, reflects the controversial Salem Witch Trials.
+Most of Katherine Howe’s works in the gothic suspense genre are based on historical information about universal beliefs and supernatural phenomena.
+For instance, her debut novel, The Physick Book of Deliverance Dane, published in 2009, reflects the controversial Salem Witch Trials.
 The hearings prosecuted over 200 people for witchcraft during colonial Massachusetts in 1692.
 In this novel, Howe hooks her readers through black magic, alchemy, and witchcraft.

-Howe’s debut novel also landed the second spot on New York Times bestselling list in 2009 and was one of the top ten books for USA Today in the same year.
-With her significant work on this, she became an editor of the Penguin Classics for The Penguin Book of Witchesin 2014, sourcing the witchcraft history of England and North America.
-Howe also collaborated with Nathaniel Hawthorne for The House of the Seven Gables, a classic gothic story of curses and ghosts spreading terrors in an evil house.
+Howe’s debut novel landed the second spot on the New York Times bestselling list in 2009 and was one of the top ten books for USA Today in the same year.
+With her significant work on this topic, she became an editor of the Penguin Classics for The Penguin Book of Witches in 2014, sourcing the witchcraft history of England and North America.
+Howe also worked with editions of Nathaniel Hawthorne’s The House of the Seven Gables, a classic gothic story of curses and ghosts spreading terror in an evil house.

 “God shields the souls of the innocent the best He can from the Devil’s torments.”